 You will receive an agreement from NETS by mail.

 In this mail, you will find instructions on how to sign the agreement.

 Payroll information should be delivered to Dania Accounting as soon as possible each month, in order for us to make the payslips.
 Preferably we’d like to receive the payroll information latest by the 20th of each month.

-This deadline on the 20th each month, means that hourly paid employees, should not be offered the calendar month as their salary period.
-There is simply not a enough time to count hours from the 1st to the 31st, because it leaves no time to make a payslip.
-We recommend that you calculate the hours from the 15th to the 14th of each month, so you’ll have about a week to submit the information to us (this only goes for hourly paid employees).
+This deadline on the 20th of each month means that hourly paid employees, should not be offered the calendar month as their salary period.
+There is simply not enough time to count hours from the 1st to the 31st, because it leaves no time to make a payslip.
+We recommend that you calculate the hours from the 15th to the 14th of each month, so you’ll have about a week to submit the information to us (this only goes for hourly-paid employees).

 What information do you need to send regarding new employees?

 We need the following information relating to all new employees:

 – Address of the employee;